famiuer/famiuer.github.io/_posts/2018-12-24-podcasts-save-you.markdown

 At 2013, Zhihu, a copycat of Quora, was still a  not well-recognized but pretty friendly online community.
 On it, I saw the [IT公论](https://itgonglun.com/) (IT Public Discussion) and began my journey of podcasts.
 I listened to the IPN podcasts and subscribed to more podcasts.

 A long time passed, I can't remember how much time I have spent on podcasts.
 It's really fun.
-I highly recommend the (Pocket Casts)[https://www.pocketcasts.com/] or (Castro)[http://supertop.co/castro/].
+I highly recommend the [Pocket Casts](https://www.pocketcasts.com/) or [Castro](http://supertop.co/castro/).
 These are great apps and give you more freedom compared with the traditional platform as Chinese Lizhi or Ximalaya.

 I recommend following podcasts.